- PHREEQC version 3.8.9 with (adapted) Notepad++ version 6.6.9: phreeqc3.Installer.exe.

 (Or, download PHREEQC help as zip and unzip.)

-• From 2015: Pitzer database for Na-K-Mg-Ca-Ba-Cl-CO2-HCO3-SO4-H4SiO4 at high T and P: zipped appendix to the paper, with examples and input files with data useful calculating water-rock interaction at high T, P, and ionic strength.
+- From 2015: Pitzer database for Na-K-Mg-Ca-Ba-Cl-CO2-HCO3-SO4-H4SiO4 at high T and P: zipped appendix to the paper, with examples and input files with data.
+Useful for calculating water-rock interaction at high T, P, and ionic strength.